communitee/planette/README.md

 ***Autoscripts -***
 * Many little apps that take all computable tasks of your back.
 * Scraping is a big portion here

+**Differentiator:**

+* Get out the browser/selenium and become GUI automation DSL
+* Become a DSL with which anyone can write their ***Autoscript***. doing that will allow us to block/query exactly what a script does